openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func waitUntil(predicate: ()->Bool): Unit
 ```

-Functionality: Suspends the current thread until the corresponding `notify` function is called and the `predicate` evaluates to `true`.
+Function: Suspends the current thread until the corresponding `notify` function is called and `predicate` evaluates to `true`.

 > **Note:**
 >
-> - The thread releases the associated mutex lock when entering the wait state and reacquires it upon being awakened.
+> - The thread releases the associated mutex lock when entering wait state, and reacquires it upon being awakened.
-> - This method first checks if the `predicate` evaluates to `true`; if so, it returns immediately; otherwise, it suspends the current thread.
+> - This method first checks if `predicate` evaluates to `true`; if so, it returns immediately, otherwise suspends the current thread.

 Parameters:

-- predicate: ()->[Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - The condition to wait for.
+- predicate: ()->[Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Condition to wait for becoming true.

 Exceptions: